 “Christopher Newmark is a very efficient arbitrator.
 He’s responsive, creative and very fair”.

 “We were impressed with his efficiency and the quality of his procedural decisions.”

 From 2007 to 2010, Chris sat on the board of directors of the International Institute for Conflict Prevention and Resolution (CPR) in New York.
 Chris was a rapporteur to the CEDR Commission on Settlement in International Arbitration whose report and rules were published in 2009.

 Chris writes and speaks regularly on arbitration and ADR.
-He is a Senior Visiting Lecturer at the School of International Arbitration, Centre for Commercial Law Studies, Queen Mary University of London.
+He is a Senior Associate Lecturer at the School of International Arbitration, Centre for Commercial Law Studies, Queen Mary University of London.
 He is also a member of CEDR’s teaching faculty.